CU-ESIIL/Innovation-Summit-2024__11_Societal-adaptation-and-resilience-to-environmental-change/README.md

 # [Your Team Name]

-Welcome to the **[Your Team Name]** repository, an integral part of ESIIL and Earth Lab's Forest Carbon Codefest.
+Welcome to the  repository, an integral part of ESIIL and Earth Lab's climate change response Codefest.
 This repository is the central hub for our team, encompassing our project overview, team member information, codebase, and more...

 #practice edit

 ## Our Project: Demographic and Economic Costs of Climate Change in an Arid Ecosystem

-[Provide a brief overview of your project here.
+Hypothesis: Climate change will result in demographic changes with commensurate costs.

+We hypothesize that climate change in arid regions such as Arizona will result in population shifts and increased costs related to agriculture, water supply, energy use, and other resources.

 ## Documentation
 - Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).